alexturek/alexturek.github.io/_posts/2022-02-08-Junior-engineers:-your-job-is-to-learn.md

 You can still try to be productive here.
 Don't treat your output as meaningless.
 Make sure you're working on things that matter.
 But unless you're a few years into your career, every good company knows that they're hiring an investment, not a senior engineer.

 And then you get to start saying something like this to the junior engineers you're working with.

+_Thank you to Corrina Fabre for some suggestions and editing._